 The Object ID from the main screen of a registered app is the object ID for the app.

 The object ID found in the Managed application in local directory > Properties section is the service principal object ID you need to use.
 This object ID is to reference a service principal for operations or to make changes to the service principal object ID.
 Such as applying a service principal as an admin to a workspace.

 How is Power BI Embedded different from other Azure services?

-The ISV/developer must have a Power BI account before the purchase of Power BI Embedded in Azure.
-Your Power BI Embedded deploys region determines your Power BI account.
+You must have a Power BI account before purchasing Power BI Embedded in Azure.
+Your Power BI Embedded deployed region determines your Power BI account.
 Manage your Power BI Embedded resource in Azure to: